 9.4

 I had a great experience playing Counter-Strike: Global Offensive (CS:GO) and World of Tanks (WoT) with TunnelBear.
 The connection was stable, with no noticeable delays between my keyboard inputs and the in-game responses.
-This was largely due to the Fastest option delivering a low ping of 67ms (you’ll want it below 85ms while gaming).
+This was largely due to the “Fastest” option delivering low ping — the VPN kept it below 85ms (you’ll want it under 100ms while gaming).

-For the best gaming experience, choose a local or nearby server
+For the best gaming experience, choose a nearby server

 8.8